Fort Wayne Freedom: 2009

-In September, 2008, the Freedom announced that former Freedom Assistant GM Brad Harris (who was with the original Freedom from 2003–2005) had been hired as GM.
+In September, 2008, the Freedom announced that former Freedom Assistant GM Brad Harris (who was with the original Freedom from 2003 to 2005) had been hired as GM.
 Head coach Matt Land also returned for the 2009 to coach the team for the full season.

-In 2008, Land, who had been the team's head coach for the 2005 campaign, was asked by team co-owner William Fahlsing to lead the team for the final four games of the season when original head coach Willie Davis, Jr. was fired the morning of the May 17 game against the Chicago Slaughter.
-With only 15 minutes of practice, Land's second term began with a 41-33 loss to the Slaughter, despite a solid performance by the Freedom defense.
+In 2008, Land, who had been the team's head coach for the 2005 campaign, was asked by team co-owner William Fahlsing to lead the team for the final four games of the season when original head coach Willie Davis Jr. was fired the morning of the May 17 game against the Chicago Slaughter.
+With only 15 minutes of practice, Land's second term began with a 41–33 loss to the Slaughter, despite a solid performance by the Freedom defense.

 In 2009, the Freedom had success on the field but struggled financially.
 Toward the end of the 2009 season players were not paid promptly and then not at all.
 Team Co-owners Bill Fahlsing and Mark Chappius were forced to ask for public support to help get the team through the season.
 Despite the financial issue with salaries, the players continued to play for the Freedom and won the Eastern Conference Championship over the Marion Mayhem but lost the 2009 CIFL championship game to the Chicago Slaughter.